Messi-Q/SmartContracts/README.md

-# Smart contracts basedon Ethereum and Vntchain (v1.0.0)
+# Smart contracts based on Ethereum and Vntchain (v1.0.0)
 This is a repository containing smart contracts based on Ethereum and Vntchain.

 ## Reentrancy Risk of Ethereum Smart Contract